AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 **Render to Depth Map**

-When we render the scene from the light's perspective we'd much rather use a simple
+When we render the scene from the light's perspective we'd much rather use a simple shader that only transforms the vertices to light space and not much more.
+For such a simple shader called `simpleDepthShader` we'll